shahadFawaz99/shahadFawaz99/README.md

 # Hi, I'm Shahad Aljahdali
-### Data Science • Mathematics Graduate • Passionate About Learning & Building
+### Data Science
+Passionate About Learning & Building

 I'm Shahad — a data-driven problem solver with a strong foundation in Mathematics.
 I enjoy exploring how data can explain patterns, support decisions, and uncover insights that matter.